Your-Peanut-Butter-X-Jelly-Sandwich/its-backend/README.md

 ## FAQs

+1. I followed all the instructions for third party login setup, but it is still not working.
+What is wrong?

+    The `allauth` package creates a placeholder OAuth provider (`example.com`) by default, which may take primary key value of `1` in the `Sites` table.
+Try changing the value of the `SITE_ID` variable in [`settings.py`](./its_backend/settings.py) to `1`, `2`, `3`, and so on until it works.
+Or you can download a database browser (like `DB Browser for SQLite`) to see how the table is configured.

 1. Django is not creating migration files for one Django app X. What should I do?

     Sometimes Django might now detect the changes in individual apps, in that case, run: